ChrisTariah/Savora/README.md

 AND Fridge.userID = 1 -- Replace with desired user
 ```
 This is the search parameter or filter being applied and should be set by user interaction or account information (userID).

+There is also the file [database_terminal_session.py](./database_terminal_session.py) which will allow you to open the [Savora.db](./Savora.db) file and interact with it using SQLite commands for testing and development purposes.